-- i. the determination of the net realizable value related to write-down of the mineral property; - ii. the determination of fair values of share-based payments and finder's warrants; and - iii. the measurement of deferred income tax assets and liabilities.
+- i. the determination of fair values of share-based payments and finder's warrants; and - ii. the measurement of deferred income tax assets and liabilities.

-Significant accounting judgments
+Significant accounting judgment

-- i. the evaluation of the Company's ability to continue as a going concern; - ii. the assessment of indications of impairment of the mineral property; and - iii. the assessment of the collectability of the promissory notes.
+i. the evaluation of the Company's ability to continue as a going concern.